wolkenwalze/wolkenwalze-plugin-sdk-python/README.md

 - `name`: name for the current field.
 - `description`: description for the current field.
 - `required`: marks the field as required.
-- `requiredIf`: a list of other fields that, if filled, will also cause the current field to be required.
+- `required_if`: a list of other fields that, if filled, will also cause the current field to be required.
-- `requiredIfNot`: a list of other fields that, if not set, will cause the current field to be required.
+- `required_if_not`: a list of other fields that, if not set, will cause the current field to be required.
 - `conflicts`: a list of other fields that cannot be set together with the current field.

 ### StringType